 As a part-time personal trainer, the number of clients you have is entirely up to you.
 On average, you should shoot for at least four to five clients per week.
-Obviously, this depends on the amount time you have to devote to being a trainer.
+Obviously, this depends on the amount of time you have to devote to being a trainer.
 If you are only looking for a few extra bucks, then working part-time is a great decision.
-You have the flexibility to work in the evenings and on the weekend.
+You have the flexibility to work in the evenings and on the weekends.

 Prepare in Advance

 Whether you choose to work full-time or part-time, you need to be prepared.
 Before you leave your current job, you need to start saving as much money as possible.